This may be the most fun you can have in 10 miles in all of Orange County. Jumps, berms, chunk, speed, technical, you name it. This is awesome.

 climb is a switchback beast, and will definitely get you huffing and puffing.
 Just when you think you've reached the summit, you'll realize that you still have to climb to the top of Barham Ridge

-is a loop with tight switchbacks on the way down with some opportunities for speed and air, but don't get to comfortable because you'll be heading right back up at the bottom of the fun downhill and you'll need your wits about you to clear a few tight uphill switchbacks and chunky technical punchy climbs.
+is a loop with tight switchbacks on the way down with some opportunities for speed and air, but don't get too comfortable because you'll be heading right back up at the bottom of the fun downhill and you'll need your wits about you to clear a few tight uphill switchbacks and chunky, technical, and punchy climbs.

 Now perched at the top of Barham Ridge

 once again, you may take a quick breather and soak in the view.
 You won't have time to absorb that view later, because you are about to absolutely bomb the Barham Ridge